embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 The output is a single expanded source file.
 In Arduino, some additional steps are added around preprocessing stage.

+### Concatenating .ino files
+If the sketch contains of multiple `.ino` files, they are first concatenated into a single `.cpp` file.

 ### Detecting libraries used
 Arduino uses a special build recipe (`recipe.preproc.macros` [[1]](https://docs.arduino.cc/arduino-cli/platform-specification/)) to detect which libraries are required by your sketch.